Join Our Team

 The University of Maryland School of Medicine, Baltimore VA Medical Center, and Perry Point VA Medical Center combined previously separate APA-accredited internship programs to form this Consortium in 2003.
 Our unified APA-accredited Consortium is dedicated to providing high-quality training that is firmly rooted in the scientist-practitioner model.
 Interns benefit from access to a range of training settings with diverse clinical, research, and administrative/policy opportunities.
 Our training program works collaboratively with interns to formulate tailored training plans.
 We view internship as a year of exploration, growth, and balance that is intended to prepare interns for the next step in their career (e.g., post-doctoral training, academia/research, and/or clinical service delivery).

-View the Internship Brochure for the child tracks.
-As internship interviews will be virtual, we have developed a video to highlight the University of Maryland child internship experience to give applicants a better sense of the training offered and the experience of being an intern within our program.
-If there are additional questions, please contact Dr. Nancy Lever.
+As internship interviews are virtual, we have developed the above video to highlight the University of Maryland child internship experience to give applicants a better sense of the training offered and the experience of being an intern within our program.

 Postdoctoral Fellowships

-The National Center for School Mental Health in the Division of Child and Adolescent Psychiatry at the University of Maryland School of Medicine (Baltimore, MD) invites applications for a full-time, one or two year, post-doctoral fellowship in child and adolescent mental health starting in Summer 2023.
+The National Center for School Mental Health in the Division of Child and Adolescent Psychiatry at the University of Maryland School of Medicine (Baltimore, MD) invites applications for a full-time, one- or two-year, Post-Doctoral Fellowship in child and adolescent mental health.
+Fellows work with faculty and a multidisciplinary team to advance skills in research, training, policy, and practice related to child and adolescent mental health services with an emphasis on school-based services.
+The fellowship may also include the opportunity for clinical practice in schools, depending on candidates’ interests and experiences.
+Competitive salary and benefits will be provided.

 Candidates should have: